bonitasoft/bonita-doc/md/uid-modal-tutorial.md

 # How to create a modal window using CSS

 ::: warning
 **:fa-exclamation-triangle: Warning:** This tutorial is deprecated after 7.8 because of the introduction of the modal container.
-Please read more about the modal on the widgets page : [Modal Container](widgets.md)
+For more information, read the [modal container](widgets.md#modal-widget) page.
 :::

 A nice aspect of the UI designer is the way it takes advantage of the WEB technologies letting you put the style of your page where it belong.